finos/perspective/docs/md/development.md

 yarn test -t 'button test (A|B)'
 ```

+### Javascript

-The test suite is composed of two sections:  a Node.js test which asserts
+The Javascript test suite is composed of two sections:  a Node.js test which asserts
 behavior of the `@finos/perspective` library, and a suite of
 [Puppeteer](https://developers.google.com/web/tools/puppeteer/) tests which
 assert the behavior of the rest of the UI facing packages.
 For the latter,